prog4biol/pfb2019/unix.md

 Let's Do it!

 1. Make sure you are in your local repository
-2. Create a new file with nano: `vi git_exercises.txt`
+2. Create a new file with vi: `vi git_exercises.txt`
 3. Add a line of text to the new file.
 4. Save (control + o) and Exit (control + x)
 5. (Add) Stage your changes. `git add git_exercises.txt`